beppu/mad-scientists-lab/ta/indicators/README.md

 recalculation because each call of the closure mutates internal hidden state whereas I want to recalculate using the same state I used before.
 Recalculation of an unfinished candle is like being hypothetical.
 What if the candle closed like this?
-Recalculation is exploring possibilities before a candle is finished.
+Recalculation is for exploring possibilities before a candle is finished.

 The new model is to return state as an object so that the caller can choose to reuse it or not at the caller's discretion.
 This lets me be hypothetical.

-## Notes on Initial Set of Indicators
+## Notes on the Initial Set of Indicators

 ### rsi.js

 RSI was the first indicator to implement the new streaming API.
-Since it uses Wilder's SMMA which is very similar to an EMA in how it's calculated, it really wanted a streaming implementation for both speed and accuracy.
+Since it uses W.ilder's SMMA which is very similar to an EMA in how it's calculated, it really wanted a streaming implementation for both speed and accuracy.

 ### ema.js